 We use the contact information associated with your PG&E account to reach you.
 So, as a first step to keep you and your family safe, please make sure we have your correct email address, landline number and mobile number.
 If your landlord or property manager is the PG&E account holder for your address, they will receive notifications on your behalf.
 We encourage you to contact them to confirm they know how to reach you.

 We’ll attempt to reach you through all contact methods you’ve provided.
 You could receive duplicate notifications by phone, email or text.
-Our goal is to ensure you receive this important information and have time to prepare your home or business.
+Our goal is to leverage all available contact info to get you this important information and allow time to prepare your home or business.

 We will also use social media channels and keep local news and radio outlets informed and updated.

-If we need to turn off your power for safety, you’ll receive notifications in three phases:
+If we need to turn off your power for safety, our goal is to provide advance notifications in three phases:

-No. We will reach out to all impacted customers using all contact methods available.
+No. We will reach out to all impacted customers using all contact methods based on information associated with your account.

 We will aim to send notifications between 8 a.m. and 9 p.m.
 However, extreme weather threats can change quickly, and there may be some instances when notifications may be sent outside of those hours in the interest of safety.